 • A variety of applied and work-related learning experiences

-• A link to eligibility to major Florida scholarships, Gold Seal, Florida Merit and other scholarship opportunities
+• Potential eligibility to earn scholarships such as the Florida Gold Seal, Florida Merit and Florida Academic scholarship as well as other scholarship opportunities

-The Career Academy for International Culture and Commerce Academy is located at Clearwater High School.
-The Southern Association of Colleges and Schools accredit Clearwater High School.
-The school has won the Five Star School designation for community involvement from the State of Florida.
+The Career Academy for International Culture and Commerce is located at Clearwater High School.
+The Southern Association of Colleges and Schools accredits Clearwater High School and the Pinellas County School System.
+The school has continuously won the Five Star School designation for community involvement from the State of Florida.